xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 If we call new page with `http://localhost:8080/sample/fred` we should see `Name: fred` as a result.

+NOTE: Can pure dropwizard-views resources be used like that?
+Actually, yes, but they must be annotated with `@Template` because not annotated resources are not considered as potential GSP application views (and will not be shown in console report).

 ##### @Template

 `@Template` annotation must be used on ALL template resources.
 It may declare default